 A good telecommunications translator will work for hardware manufacturers, telecommunications providers, and just about any company that provides the most current telecommunications technology out there.

-So when you need a company with expertise in translating terms like LAN or DSL, you should start looking for a language translation service that specializes in telecommunications.
+So when you need a company with expertise in translating terms like LAN or DSL, you should start looking for a language translation service that specialises in telecommunications.

 Why Should I Hire a Professional Telecommunication Translation Service?